Mental Health Wellness

 Disclosure of History of Infection and Infection

 Students with a history of infection with a blood borne pathogen which include, but are not limited to, hepatitis B virus (HBV), hepatitis C (HCV) and human immunodeficiency virus (HIV) or who develop an infection with a blood borne pathogen are required to report the infection to the OHP.
 Failure to report an infection will be considered a breach of professional behavior and may result in sanctions or even dismissal from Baylor.

 In consultation with the OHP, the student will know that there may be limitations that his/her disease may put on medical career options.
-Medical students may be referred to the Sr. Associate Dean or Assistant Dean of Student Affairs for additional counseling.
+Medical students may be referred to the senior associate dean or assistant dean of student affairs for additional counseling.
 The OHP will advise the student on their career options and limitations and issues related to appropriate practice.
 Depending on the nature and severity of the student’s infection, the OHP may determine that specific clinical duties or rotations may not be feasible.
 OHP will provide career counseling to assist students in choosing specialties most appropriate to their specific situation.
 Students should also be aware that some specialties with high-risk procedures will not be deemed an appropriate choice for residency training.
-Baylor will attempt to provide reasonable alternative experiences to insure the student meets curricular requirements.
+Baylor will attempt to provide reasonable alternative experiences to ensure the student meets curricular requirements.
 However, patient safety is paramount and, therefore, in certain situations students infected with blood borne pathogens may not be able to meet the curricular requirements to advance and/or graduate from their Baylor program.

 Costs associated with testing are covered by the hospital or clinic where the incident occurred as long as the student follows the reporting procedures of that facility and Baylor.
 Costs associated with services recommended and provided by OHP (i.e. counseling, testing, and medication) as they relate to an exposure are covered by OHP.
 OHP will provide counseling regarding their responsibility for expenses in some circumstances in the course of evaluation or follow up, and also with respect to informing them that they are not eligible for worker’s compensation benefits because they are not an employee of the hospital, clinic or Baylor.